trothr/blog/sir.santa/2021/20210201-brewing-with-chicory.md

     http://nico.casita.net/pub/nano/nano-5.5.mak  as  "makefile"
     http://nico.casita.net/pub/opt.setup.sh  as  "setup"

- ... and then do (at least) the following
+ ... and then do (at least) the following ...

     make source
     make config
     make
     make install

-If you don't have a writable `/usr/opt` then the "make install" step will fail.
+If you don't have a writable `/usr/opt` then the `make install` step will fail.
 The `/usr/opt` directory is the core of the Chicory scheme.
 I usually create it as root and `chmod 1777` so that unprivileged users can play too.